Mod-Bucket/Basic-Staples/README.txt

 	- added workbenches to building store.
 	- "Bread Dough" changed to "Dough".
 Art changed to be more generic.
 	- Pineapple, Golden Pineapple, and Sliced Pineapple added.
 Rosehips added.
+	- Pineapple seeds added to store shelves.
 	- Added to cornucopia: Pineapple, Goat Milk, Brown Feather, Artichoke, Purple Nettle, Grapes, Rhubarb.
 	- Added to Herb Garden: Rosehip, Raw Birch Wood.
 	- Herb garden is harvestable every 7 days now.
 	- Sliced Pineapple can be used to make candy.
-	- Piña Colada added and put in Drinks 1.
-Added Birch Tea and Rosehip Tea.
+	- Piña Colada and Rosehip Tea added They are presently not in cookbooks.
+Added Birch Tea to Galaxy Cookbook.
 	- Added "Secret Ingredient" to the catalogue.
 If you've already finished the quest you might need to buy one from him to unlock it.
 	- Corrected Cooking Oil Recipe to accurately reflect the number of crops you REALLY need.
 	- Made cheesecloth buyable from the catalog.